realA10001986/Lou-s-Cafe-Jukebox/README.md

 ##### &#9193; HA controls Fake-Power at startup

 This option selects whether HA should be in control of Fake-Power at startup or not.
 If this is checked, the Jukebox assumes HA has control of Fake-Power, overruling the built-in Fake-Power button.
-If this is unchecked, Fake-Power control remains with the button, and HA can take over only after sending "POWER_CONTROL_ON".
+If this is unchecked, Fake-Power control remains with the button, and HA can take over only after sending ```POWER_CONTROL_ON```.

 ##### &#9193; Wait for POWER_ON at startup